calvin-rutherford/Vitatrix/README.md

 # Vitatrix

-ShiftPilot is a backend service for nursing charting and shift handoff summaries.
+Vitatrix is a backend service for nursing charting and shift handoff summaries.
 This repository contains the complete Sprint 2A codebase.

 ## Prerequisites